lammps/lammps/examples/USER/pinning/readme.md

 We will use a k vector that correspond to a Bragg peak.

-# The Interface Pinning method for studying melting transitions of the Lennard-Jones (LJ) system
+## Example: the Lennard-Jones (LJ) model

-We will use the interface pinning method to study melting of the LJ system at temperature 0.8 and pressure 2.185.
+We will use the interface pinning method to study melting of the LJ model at temperature 0.8 and pressure 2.185.
 This is a coexistence state-point, and the method can be used to show this.
 The present directory contains the input files that we will use: